prateekramani/Flight-Service/notes.md

 alias being set in Model-Flight , to name all the assiciations and also to be mentioned while quering ,  as with the help of Alias , Sequelize recognizes which association we are referring to with ON , we tell us by which column we want to apply the JOIN , else it does over the primary key - custom Column

+Inside Aiport Model Include , we can also write include of City , so as to create a join of Airport and City as well and get City Details

+Using ORM can also be harmful , since they can make queries complex